HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

     ![](../../../../assets/HCL_Content_Reporting_Updates_Button.png)

-2. On the **Updates** page, there is a table showing the bulk updates that were triggered.
+2. In the **Updates** page, there is a table showing the bulk updates that were triggered.
 This table has five columns:

     - **Update** - This column indicates whether the bulk update is ongoing or completed.
 Once complete, there is a summary of items that have been processed.
 This summary shows how many items were updated and how many failed.
 This column also contains a button to show the report dialog where you can check the details of each item that has been processed.
     - **Action** - This column shows actions that were taken during the bulk update.